Construction financing is a type of bank-issued short-term loan which is created to finance a home or real estate project.

 1. Source for the best institution for construction financing

-You need to look for a financial institution that offers best rates and terms on construction loans to prospective home-owners.
+You need to look for a financial institution that offers the best rates and terms on construction loans to prospective home-owners.

 You need to ask questions regarding the finance process and repayment methods to ensure that you can finance it according to your timelines.